 Depending on the concentration of the wash buffers, crystallization may occur around the dispense tips and bottle necks.
 Therefore, regular cleaning of these parts is essential.
-Refer to "Cleaning liquid bottles" and "Clean wash head".
+Refer to "Cleaning liquid bottles" on page 117 and "Clean wash head" on page 90.